 ICT is used in mathematics lessons where it is valuable in enhancing children’s learning, for example in modelling ideas and methods.
-Every classroom has an interactive whiteboard facility and whole classes are able to use ICT in our computer suite and we have a number of laptops and tablets that can be used in classes also.
+Every classroom has an interactive whiteboard facility and whole classes are able to use the computer suite and tablets in classes also.

 The Mathematics subject leader provides advice and guidance to year groups in their planning and periodically reviews Mathematics plans.

 The Early Years Foundation Stage

 Reception year is part of the Foundation Stage of the National Curriculum and the objectives set out in the Early Learning Goals for number and shape and space underpin the curriculum planning for our mathematics teaching in this year group.